top of page

 IMG_4416.JPG

-One of our dieta tambos that house our dieta participants, giving them the complete isolation experience, as is in accordance to tradition.
+One of our old dieta tambos that previously housed our dieta participants, giving them the complete isolation experience, as is in accordance to tradition.
+We have renewed our tambos to be screened.

 20181220_151750.jpg